named-data/ndn-tools/manpages/ndnputchunks.rst

     * Sign with a SHA-256 digest: ``id:/localhost/identity/digest-sha256``.
 Note that this is only a hash function, not a real signature, but it can significantly speed up packet signing operations.

+.. option:: -p, --print-data-version

+    Print version of the published Data to the standard output.

 .. option:: -q, --quiet